text-machine-lab/uml_nlp_class_2018/hw1/README.md

 as training progresses  in the following format:
 ```
 Starting training...
-Iteration: 1000 loss: 7.29280709028244
+Iteration: 1000, elapsed time: 0:00:31.748593 [31 sec/1000 iters], loss: 7.296961873531342
-Closest to one: five, two, three, nine, four
+Closest to one: two, flanagan, collage, heaven, eight
-Closest to are: were, chengdu, mice, impiety, is
+Closest to are: were, is, sampled, require, competed
-Closest to you: installing, lderlin, src, kazan, detract
+Closest to you: haldeman, poised, orpheus, astros, cessna
-Closest to time: mixture, bread, grind, gentoo, cv
+Closest to time: sj, ayn, revisions, freebase, mushroom

-Iteration: 2000 loss: 6.86459051990509
+Closest to lambeth: escaping, centralised, annuity, cardinal, blackmailed
+Closest to to: dpp, infinitives, transsexualism, deviation, amano
+Closest to is: was, are, gaul, hatta, shuttle

+Iteration: 2000, elapsed time: 0:01:01.879741 [30 sec/1000 iters], loss: 6.859302348136902
-Closest to one: two, five, three, nine, four
+Closest to one: two, seven, flanagan, eight, nine
-Closest to are: were, is, impiety, emerson, chengdu
+Closest to are: were, is, sampled, require, amassing
-Closest to you: installing, lderlin, kazan, libro, moabite
+Closest to you: haldeman, orpheus, poised, astros, i
-Closest to time: cv, gentoo, bnp, bread, vampyre
+Closest to time: sj, ayn, revisions, freebase, hazards
+Closest to cells: votes, tiffany, committing, fifteen, rickenbacker
+Closest to linux: christensen, negativity, liberals, figured, offer
+Closest to bottle: rb, talmadge, nasal, precludes, kindred

 ...
 ```

-## Code template
+### Code template
 We provide a base code template written in Python3 using the [PyTorch](http://pytorch.org/) library which you can use as a starting point.